fpsvogel/learn-ruby/README.md

 ## Games in Ruby

-The minimalist route is to build a text-based game in Ruby, or to contribute to a project like [Magic: The Gathering: The Ruby Project](https://github.com/radar/mtg), where you can [implement Magic cards in Ruby](https://github.com/radar/mtg/issues).
+The minimalist route is to build a text-based game [as I'm doing](https://fpsvogel.com/posts/2023/ruby-text-adventure-real-time-input), or to contribute to a project like [Magic: The Gathering: The Ruby Project](https://github.com/radar/mtg), where you can [implement Magic cards in Ruby](https://github.com/radar/mtg/issues).

 If you want to make a graphical game, there are a few tools to choose from.
 The one with the most active community is 💲[DragonRuby Game Toolkit](https://dragonruby.itch.io/dragonruby-gtk).
 You may qualify for a free license (see "Free Unrestricted License" on the homepage), and the creators regularly give it away for free at game jams and other special occasions.